CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

 [Speakers Network](https://www.toptal.com/community/speakers){:rel="nofollow" target="_new"} members inform me of, and a _few_ others I happen to stumble across.&nbsp;
-So, that's mainly software development conferences, focused on Elixir (or Phoenix), Ruby (or Rails), Python, JavaScript, or C, or not focused on any particular tech stack
+So, that's mainly software development conferences, focused on Elixir (or Phoenix), Ruby (or Rails), Python, JavaScript, C, or sometimes closely related things
+(like the BEAM or C++),
-(though it may _lean heavily_ towards one or two), or occasionally testing
+or _not_ tightly focused on any particular tech stack (though it may _lean heavily_ towards one or two), or occasionally testing
 (of the kind devs should do to their own code, not the kind a QA tester does).&nbsp;
-It usually omits CfPs from conferences held in places I won't go, or focused on any particular methodology, other field of application, other lines of work, etc.&nbsp;
+It usually omits CfPs from conferences held in places I won't go, lasting less than a full work-day, or about any other tech stack or topic.
-(I won't even mention them here, lest it mislead people looking for those.)

 If you know of something missing, feel free to [contact me](/contact){:target="_new"}.&nbsp;